 There are 108 FEPs being managed through the WIL consent.
-This includes seven Ngai Tahu dairy platform properties; only three of which receive WIL water.
-For ease of management, the other four properties have been included into and are being managed according to the WIL ASM program.
+This includes seven Ngai Tahu dairy platform properties and the Ngai Tahu dairy support and beef finishing farms.
+Only three of the Ngai Tahu dairy platform farms receive WIL water.
+For ease of management, the other Ngai Tahu properties have been included into and are being managed according to the WIL ASM programme.